MathisP75/daemon-dotfiles/README.md

 The left panel contains: Application Launcher, Icons Only Task Manager and Pager

-The top panel contains: Global Menu, System Tray and Clocl
+The top panel contains: Global Menu, Networks, Display and Brightness, Bluetooth, Volume and Clock

 The widget in the bottom right corner is System Monitor Sensor